ONS-OpenData/bau_OCI/README.md

 2.)
 Select your reference table then run.

 ## Notes:
 The script has built in integrity and validation checks (is it a sound file, does it have the correct dimensions).
-IF there are any problems it should point you in teh right direction.
+IF there are any problems it should point you in the right direction.